Connecticut River: The Treaty of Paris and the 19th century

 The Treaty of Paris (1783) that ended the American Revolutionary War created a new international border between New Hampshire and the Province of Canada at "northwesternmost headwaters of the Connecticut".
 Several streams fit this description, and thus a boundary dispute led to the short-lived Indian Stream Republic, which existed from 1832 to 1835.

 The broad, fertile Connecticut River Valley attracted agricultural settlers and colonial traders to Hartford, Springfield, and the surrounding region.
-The high volume and numerous falls of the river led to the rise of industry along its banks during the Industrial Revolution.
+The high volume and numerous falls of the river capable of powering mills and waterwheels led to the rise of industry along its banks during the Industrial Revolution.
 The cities of Springfield and Hartford in particular became centers of innovation and "intense and concentrated prosperity."

 The Enfield Falls Canal was opened in 1829 to circumvent shallows around Enfield Falls, and the locks built for this canal gave their name to the town of Windsor Locks, Connecticut.
 The Connecticut River Valley functioned as America's hub of technical innovation into the 20th century, particularly the cities of Springfield and Hartford, and thus attracted numerous railroad lines.
 The proliferation of the railroads in Springfield and Hartford greatly decreased the economic importance of the Connecticut River.
-From the late 1800s until today, it has functioned largely as a center of wildlife and recreation.
+With the exception of log drives that persisted into the early decades of the 20th century, from the late 1800s until today the river has functioned largely as a center of wildlife and recreation.